jsundt/theeleven-gems/README.md

 ## Install Gems

-Add this line to your application's Gemfile:
+Add the gems you want to your gemfile and execute: $ bundle

 ```ruby
 gem 'theeleven-boilerplate', github: 'jsundt/theeleven-gems' #add for generator
 gem 'theeleven-flex', github: 'jsundt/theeleven-gems' #add for flexbox
 ```

-And then execute: $ bundle
+## Enviroment setup

+Install an scss linter for your editor. *Use the config I'll provide here later...*

+This ensures all code stays readable and similar across all projects at The Eleven.